Robert White (tenor): 1980s

-1990s to present day
+1990s–2026

 In 1991, White performed Vaughan Williams's Blake Songs at Weill Recital Hall with oboist Blair Tindall.
 In 1992, he performed songs by Benjamin Godard and Harold Craxton in a concert celebrating the 90th birthday of Alice Tully at Lincoln Center.
 In 1993, The New York Times recounted an entertaining story in which a bug flew into White's mouth during an outdoor concert at Wave Hill in Riverdale, the Bronx, while he was singing a song by Stephen Foster.
 White was quoted as saying "Just as I was going for a big high note, I felt myself swallow this bug.
 It went straight down, past the gag reflex.
 But I did let out the best high note of my career."
 That same year, he performed a recital of songs that all used text by James Joyce at the Juilliard School.
 In 1994, he was a feature soloist in a concert honoring philanthropist and opera singer Alice Tully, who was a close friend of White's, at Lincoln Center, along with the New York Philharmonic, soprano Jessye Norman, conductor James Levine, and other music luminaries.

 In 1996, White performed in recital at the Festival dei Due Mondi, and was invited by Mayor Rudy Giuliani to perform two arias by Handel for a ceremony presenting Kitty Carlisle the Handel Medal by the City of New York.
 In 1997, he gave a concert of Renaissance music at the Metropolitan Museum of Art which featured works by composers John Dowland, Roland de Lassus, William Corkine, and John Bartlet.
 In 1998, he was a featured soloist in a concert honoring composer John Corigliano's 60th birthday at the 92nd Street Y, and performed a concert of works by Poulenc at the Music Festival of the Hamptons.
 In 1999, he performed in a memorial concert for his long time accompanist Samuel Sanders with whom he had performed since his days as an undergraduate student at Hunter College, and performed a concert of folksongs for Bargemusic.